MariaPdg/eyes-classification/README.md

 * **Stage I:**  We train VAE in an unsupervised manner, i.e. VAE accepts an image as an input and tries to reconstruct this image minimizing loss function.

-* **Stage II:**  we use the pre-trained VAE encoder for the supervised training.
+* **Stage II:**  We use the pre-trained VAE encoder for the supervised training.
 For this purpose, we manually annotated 100 samples from the dataset.
 We freeze the encoder and add one neuron with sigmoid activation function to enable binary classification.
 We set cls_threshold = 0.5.
 Thus, if the predicted value < 0.5, then the predicted label is "CLOSED", otherwise "OPEN".

 The full description of this project with results are available in [Notebook](Notebook.ipynb).
 Some predicted examples: